aaronbloomfield/pdr/labs/lab03/index.md

 In this lab, you will:

 - Implement a stack class that handles a stack of integer numbers.
 This stack implementation is done for the post-lab; for the pre-lab and the in-lab, you will be using a pre-existing stack class from C++'s standard library.
-    - Documentation on the standard library routines can be found at [http://en.cppreference.com](https://en.cppreference.com).
-The stack class's documentation can be found at [here](https://en.cppreference.com/w/cpp/container/stack).
+    - Documentation on the standard library routines can be found at [https://en.cppreference.com](https://en.cppreference.com).
+The stack class's documentation can be found [here](https://en.cppreference.com/w/cpp/container/stack).
 - Write a program that uses this class to implement a postfix calculator.
 This will include the following files:
     - postfixCalculator.h, which is the class declaration of the postfix calculator
     - postfixCalculator.cpp, which is the implementation of the postfix calculator